kparkov/diceless/README.md

 ## Possible improvements

-- Add a constant to the roll.
 - Complex logic (for example, roll 4d6 and discard the lowest)
 - Special dice (Fate dice, dice with symbols, repeated sides, etc.)
-- Keyboard shortcuts.
 - Shared session of dice rolling.
 - Mobile version.